How to Create an Excel Database for Your Charitable Contributions

 The free version of Little Green Light offers basic functionality like contact management, event planning, and email marketing.
 The paid version adds features like donor management and fundraising reporting.

-Tristan is contemplating which CRM is best to use for his organization.
+Matthew is contemplating which CRM is best to use for his organization.

 Little Green Light has a free trial period where you can try out the software before paying for it.
 You also have the option of starting off with their free demo service to test out how well Little Green Light will work for your organization before committing to purchasing anything.